Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 10. Data provider visualization of usage history

-Each data provider has access to a visualization showing detailed reports on their data's usage, impact, and earned rewards.
+Each data provider has access to a visualization showing detailed reports on their data's usage and earned rewards.

 Moreover, in relation to the Dataspace Governance Principles defined by IDSA (IDSA applies four core governance principles: Accountability, Transparency, Fairness and Responsibility.
 Source: [International Dataspace (IDSA)](https://docs.internationaldataspaces.org/ids-knowledgebase/v/idsa-rulebook/idsa-rulebook/2_guiding_principles), The principles are join work between different BBs, and the DVCT will focus on ensuring _transparency_ and _accountability_ through an immutable database and tracking of data usage.